Limousin cattle: Origins

 The Limousin originates in the Limousin, the area surrounding Limoges on the western flank of the Massif Central.
 It was originally a robust draught animal, used for agricultural work.
 As elsewhere, oxen at the end of their working lives were fattened and sent to slaughter, at times in major cities such as Bordeaux or Paris.

+18th and 19th centuries

 In 1791, Jacques-Joseph Saint-Martin, an agronomist from Limoges, acknowledged the importance of Limousin cattle in the markets of cities such as Paris, Lyon, and Toulouse.
 Limousin cattle actually came from the departments of Charente, Dordogne, Haute-Vienne, Vienne, Lot, Corrèze, and Creuse.
 The market for Limousin cattle declined slightly in the early 19th century, but livestock still remained a major activity in the region.

 A large variation in the agricultural systems was operating in the Limousin region, defined by three types of district.
 These were productive, grain-producing areas, called d'engrais, undeveloped, marginal, predominantly forested land called forestiers, and developing land called d'élèves.
 Cattle, in particular cows, were used extensively for all types of agricultural work.

+At the beginning of the 19th century, a bonus was introduced to reward farmers who retained their best bulls, though they were not productive.
+The increase in weight of the animals began with improved grassland.
+The second half of the 19th century had the arrival of fertilizers and improved pastures such as clover and ryegrass, which not only improved the productivity of existing fields, but also transformed the moorland pasture.
+Vineyards affected by phylloxera were also being returned to pasture.
+The results were not immediate.
+In 1862, cattle sold at La Souterraine weighed about 600 kg.
+The decline of Anglomania in favour of economic pragmatism, and the criticism and fall of the aristocracy aided the development of Limousin cattle.
+The crowning moment was the honour received by the bull Achilles Caillaud to open the competition in Paris for all breeds in 1886 (the year the Limousin Herd Book was created), and the grand champion prize of all breeds won three years later by Charles Léobardy for his team.